sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

       Lamp::Webapp['test'] => webserver.learning.puppetlabs.vm
           - consumes Sql['app1']

-Now that the application is ready to go, you can test it by running the `puppet job` command with the `--noop` flag:
+With the application is ready to go, you can run it with the `puppet job` command

     puppet job run Lamp['app1'] --noop

-After reviewing the similated changes, go ahead and trigger a real run:

-    puppet job run Lamp['app1']
+We you can check on the status of any running or completed jobs with the `puppet job list` command.

 Now that your nodes are configured with your new application, let's take a moment to check out the result.
 First, we can log in to the database server and have a